Oscar de la Renta

 “I am honored to receive this award from the Couture Council of The Museum at FIT,” said Mr. de la Renta.
 “It is an extraordinary acknowledgement celebrating artistry in fashion, a craft that defines my work as a designer and drives our industry as a whole.
 FIT is an institution dedicated to the future of fashion.
 I greatly admire their work and am happy to be a part their efforts.”

 The Luncheon Chairs included Eleanora Kennedy, and Alexandra Lebenthal.
 The Honorary Luncheon Chair was Annette de la Renta.
-Scroll through images below to see other attendees.

 Born in the Dominican Republic, Oscar de la Renta left at the age of eighteen to study painting at the Academy of San Fernando in Madrid.
 While living in Spain, he became interested in design and began sketching for leading Spanish fashion houses, which led to an apprenticeship with Spain’s renowned couturier, Cristóbal Balenciaga.
 Later, he left Spain to join Antonio Castillo as a couture assistant at the house of Lanvin in Paris.
 Mr. de la Renta came to New York in 1963 to design the couture collection for Elizabeth Arden and in 1965 began his signature ready-to-wear label.
 When he was appointed as designer to the French couture house of Pierre Balmain in 1992, it was the first time that an American had been chosen for such a prestigious position at the heart of the haute couture.